Carolina Panthers vs. Washington Football Team NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Panthers stats and trends

-- In games that Carolina picks up over 376.4 yards, the team is 3-1 against the spread and 3-1 overall.
+- Carolina is 3-1 against the spread and 3-1 overall when the team piles up over 376.4 yards.

-- The Panthers have turned the ball over 17 times this season, six more turnovers than the Football Team have forced (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Carolina's matchup with Washington.